 An industry profile is a report or collection of business-centric data that outlines and describes key elements of that area.
 Profiles often provide industry overviews and can predict future trends.

 There are some decisions that require a lot of thought.
 You cannot simply resort to “rocks, scissors, and paper” to decide in this national case.
 There is a lot of thought, analysis, and debate behind this nationally important decision.
 The same situation was the situation with Luke and his wife, Daisy.
 They made this big decision to buy a new home.

 They analyzed different zones and bungalows and buildings and flats.
 Eventually, they shortlisted a small house and the papers went to work.
 Luke analyzes all the positives in the area and the opportunities around it.

 But nothing wrong with them and they are living happily in their new home.
-Luke, being a wise man, made some accurate analysis and predictions.
+Luke, being a wise man, made some accurate analyses and predictions.

 He calculated the probability and future potential of that area and came up with a positive outlook.
 Impressive right?
 But do you want to know a little secret?